Building a Jamstack blog with free Cloudflare hosting and SEO

 will load the body of the post into our page.
 This content is generated by nuxt/content

-plugin to turn our markdown files into HTML code.
+turning our markdown files into HTML code.

 If we go to localhost:3000/my-first-post